 What type of information do we process?

-We also collect and process a number of Personal Identifiable Information which is submitted as part of the recruitment process to comply with the Scottish Governments Safer Recruitment Guidelines including: driving license information, work permit information, passport details, utility bills, work history, references; and special category information based on personal characteristics such as gender, race, ethnicity, politics, religion, trade union membership, health, sexual orientation/sex life and criminal convictions.
+We also collect and process personal identifiable information which is submitted as part of the recruitment process to comply with the Scottish Government’s Safer Recruitment Guidelines including driving license information, work permit information, passport details, utility bills, work history, references, and special category information based on personal characteristics such as gender, race, ethnicity, politics, religion, trade union membership, health, sexual orientation and criminal convictions.